Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 __The lab instructions say:__

 * "make sure all changes are committed and pushed to your remote repository"   __check!__
+<br><br>

 * "you should be able to `clone` your repo to anywhere, and then open the main `.html` file, and view your pages correctly"  -- in other words, it's gotta render stuff correctly.
+__check!__
+I think, anyway.
+I mean, isn't my repo essentially alread `clone`d?
+I can just go into my local version on Windows Explorer, and open any of the `.html`, `.css`, or `.md` files in whatever I want, and it all works correctly.....

 ---
 ---